-Angular 6 was the major release in May 2018.
-It focused less on the framework but more on making it easier to move ahead with Angular in future.
+Angular 6 was released in May 2018.
+It focused less on the framework and more on making it easier to move ahead with Angular in the future.

-You all must be wondering that what is the major difference in Angular 1.x (AngularJS) and Angular (version 2+)?
+You all must be wondering what is the major difference between Angular 1.x (AngularJS) and Angular (version 2+)?

-Whereas, AngularJS was not mobile-oriented, but Angular was developed keeping mobile phase in mind.
+Whereas AngularJS was not mobile-oriented, Angular was developed keeping the mobile phase in mind.

-The controller concept of AngularJS was replaced by component in Angular v2.
+The controller concept of AngularJS was replaced by a component in Angular v2.

 Advantages of Angular

 Now you all must be knowing that Angular V2 has more Advantages.
 Let us dive deep into the same.
-So, as a developer one question continuously revolves around our mind is that, why actually should I use this over other technologies.
+So, as a developer one question continuously revolves around our mind is that, why actually should we use this over other technologies.
 Right!?
-Let me give you the quick glimpse of the benefits.
+Let me give you a quick glimpse of the benefits.

 The whole architecture of Angular is component based, which allows reusability and modularity.

-Ionic, React native and Native Script are such examples of mobile application support given by Angular.
+Ionic, React Native and Native Script are examples of mobile application support given by Angular.

-They are sets of code which can be shared by different Components of an Angular 2 application.
-So if we have data component which gets data from a database this can be shared so that it could be used by other components when required.
+They are sets of code that can be shared by different components of an Angular 2 application.
+So if we have a data component that gets data from a database this can be shared so that it could be used by other components when required.
 Which brings consistency.

 With greater consistency, you get the added benefit of productivity.
-When you learn how to write one component you can write code in all other components with the same guidelines keeping in mind.
+When you learn how to write one component you can write code in all other components with the same guidelines kept in mind.